Updated: Jan 27

 With the young formation of YPP came incredible minds like Natalie: “At some point in quarantine when I opened Facebook for the first time in a year the first thing that I saw was Zack’s post advertising YPP.
 I reached out to him when I think the first [teaching] session was already underway.
 A couple weeks later, he reached out and asked if I wanted to teach a class.
 I have been teaching ever since.
 I teach two levels of 3D Modeling: beginner and intermediate.
 I use a modeling program called Fusion 360 that I started learning because my dad is an engineer.
 But, there aren’t really any opportunities to start learning engineering younger,” she said.
 And so, Natalie sought to offer that opportunity to youths via YPP.

 Outside of YPP, the culture of STEM industries and organizations is not as forgiving.
 Both Natalie and Aanya shared their experiences of sexism.
 “The worst,” Natalie revealed, “is when you see women with internalized misogyny.”
 Natalie said she sees a lot of these women in STEM, who think they are different for being “a girl with practical skills and intelligence.”
-As a woman who likes carpentry, Natalie also recalled the time she was working at a woodshop when a random man told her that “it’s not supposed to be a guy in the woodshop, it should be a girl in the woodshop.”
+As a woman who likes carpentry, Natalie also recalled the time she was working at a woodshop when a random man told her that “it’s not supposed to be a girl in the woodshop, it should be a guy in the woodshop.”
 These acts of sexism from men, however, “aren’t emotionally impactful anymore,” Natalie said, because she has become accustomed to it.
 One of Font Femme’s purposes is to remove gender discrimination from STEM as a permissible act.
-An experience of Aanya’s that sadly turned her off of engineering proves the need for this objective: “Every step of the way I would move forward, the captain [of the robotics team] would put obstacles in the way.”
-Despite hours of work after school in the robotics lab, Aanya suffered from the repeated sexist actions of her high school robotics club leader, also a teenager.
-Some of the offenses included the team captain ignoring Aanya’s ideas and repeating them as his own minutes later, as well as creating two separate speeches to deliver to male and female robotics tournament judges.
+An experience of Aanya’s that sadly turned her off of engineering proves the need for this objective.
+Aanya relayed how she would uncover obstacles “every step of the way I would move forward” in one robotics program.
+As a member of the STEM extracurricular program, Aanya would often find her ideas ignored by one team member only to be repeated as his own minutes later.
+Although the issue was eventually addressed by the presiding organization, it highlights the challenges girls are subjected to even amongst their peers.

 Get involved with The Youth Passion Project by visiting their website youthpassionproject.org.